vokimon/apunts/computers/godot/shaders.md

 but most input and all outputs are local to the processed element: a vertex, a fragment, a particle...

+In glsl those variables are prefixed `gl_`.
+In gdshader those variables are `UPPERCASED`.

 ## Uniforms

 Uniforms are data that is injected by the CPU into the GPU: